Former Alberta MLA gets 3 years for sex offence involving 10-year-old girl

 “We hope this disgusting individual faces the full extent of the law in sentencing for his odious crime.
 Our thoughts remain with the victim and all those affected at this time.”

-The caucus statement said it found out about the charges facing MacIntyre the day he resigned last year.
+The caucus statement said it found out about the charges the day MacIntyre resigned last year.
 The party said he is no longer a member.

 Lauren Krugel, The Canadian Press

-Note: Note to readers: This is a corrected story.
-An earlier version had prosecutor Julie Snowdon’s last name spelling incorrectly